REFEREE INFORMATION CENTER

 Requesting Games

-Find detailed instructions on how to pick up games: Assignr instructions for requesting games.
+Find detailed instructions on how to request games: Assignr instructions for requesting games

 When filtering the game listing, new refs should select "Rec" in the League field, as they are the best games for new referees.